brand-clear/point-cloud-converter/README.md

 # point-cloud-transformer
-Convert noisy point cloud data into an excel document that can be imported into Autodesk Inventor.
+An application that converts noisy point cloud data into an excel document that can be imported into Autodesk Inventor.